tanmaykhan/Simulation-and-Modeling-Lab/README.md

    - Interpret and visualize the result at a 0.05 significance level.

-N.B. :- I have provided a (.ipynb) file.
-In that ipynb file, You can find 3 separate code for the above 3 tasks.
+N.B. :- I have provided these (.ipynb) files.
+In that ipynb file, You can find these codes.